VIU Campus

 Learning Outcomes

 At the program and course level learning outcomes help define the destination for student learning and in turn allow students to be aware of what is expected of them.
-Learning Outcomes are statements about anticipated achievements from students.
-To be most effective, learning outcomes should be precise, specific, and measurable.
+Learning Outcomes are statements about anticipated achievements of students: what will they be able to do with your content that they couldn't do before taking your class?
+To be most effective, learning outcomes should be precise, specific, and measurable--and aspirational.
+We say 'aspirational' because learning outcomes should point at significant things students will be able to do with your course content well after they have left your course.

-Another way to look at learning outcomes is to ask three questions.
+To write good learning outcomes, ask yourself three questions.
 By the end of the course:

 • What should students know?